 - The scarf pattern is written in standard US terms

 Row 1: Working in the second ch from hook sc the first two stitches together (sc2tog), 1 sc in each of next 5 ch’s, sc 3 times in next ch, 1 sc next 5 ch, sc the last two remaining chains together. (aka sc2tog) turn.

 Row 2: Ch 1, starting in the first st sc2tog, 1 sc in each of the next 5 st’s, sc 3 times in the next st, 1 sc in the next 5 st’s, sc the last two remaining st’s together, turn.

 Do not fasten off.
 Ch 1 and sc down the long side of your crochet scarf until you get to the first point.

 Sc together the two points (this forms your loop that you will pull the scarf through eventually) and continue to sc up the long side of the scarf to point and down.

-Sl st to top of first sc and now you can fasten off.
-Weave in ends with the yarn needle.
+Sl st to the top of the first sc and now you can fasten off.
+Weave in the ends with the yarn needle.

 You Are Done With Your New Scarf!

 You did it!
 Simply put on and enjoy your new scarf!